-September Theme: Agriculture
+September Theme: Food & Agriculture

 Mathematical concepts and tools are utilized regularly in farming and ranching to estimate yields; plan for seed, fertilizer, water, and feed requirements; and prepare products for market.
 September’s 12 Months of Math activities are designed to provide concrete examples of math in agriculture and to highlight the various STEM careers associated with the agriculture industry.